 oriC consists of a 245bp long AT-rich sequence which is highly conserved in almost all prokaryotes.
 Mostly two types of sequences present in this region, three repeats of 13bp called as a 13mer and five repeats of 9bp called as a 9mer.

-A few proteins play important role in the DNA replication:
+A few proteins play an important role in DNA replication:

 - DnaA– it recognizes oriC sequences for initiation of replication.

 - DanB– unwinds DNA.
 It is actually a helicase.

 - DnaC– at the origin of replication it helps helicase (DnaB) to recognize the site for its action.